 Vintage – a car made between 1919 and 1925, according to the Classic Car Club of America, but 1919-1930 in the UK, or sometimes between 1919 and World War 2 (1939).
 There was a decline in quality from 1930, so post-1930 cars do not officially qualify.
 These may be described as post-vintage thoroughbreds if they are of a high standard e.g. Rolls Royce.

-Classic – a post-war car that is popular but no longer in production.
-In the UK, the government allows cars built before 1st January 1973 to be free of road tax.
+Classic – a less precise term, generally meaning a post-war car that is popular, desirable or interesting but no longer in production.
+In the UK, the government considers all cars more than 40 years old to qualify as ‘classic cars’ and allows them to be driven free of road tax.